-However, just because Skype has millions of users worldwide, people think that the communication platform also is secure.
-But is this really true?
+However, because Skype has millions of users worldwide, people may assume that the communication platform also is completely secure.
+But, is it?

 Security and privacy when using Skype

 As a matter of fact, there has been numerous concerns reported regarding the security and privacy of Skype.
 The data goes through Microsoft and there are several international hosting issues that come with it.
 If you're using Skype to provide online therapy, try to answer the following questions:

 - What type of data is being collected and held?

 - Who has access to this data?